 Also eating healthy proteins helps you lose weight fast since they take longer to break down than other nutrients such as simple sugars.
 Eating these ensures you feel full longer than foods containing carbs.

-Examples of foods high in lean protein on the PCOS diet chart include fish, skinless chicken, skinless turkey, and plant protein sources such as beans and peas.
+Examples of foods high in lean protein on the PCOS diet chart include fish, skinless chicken, skinless turkey, and plant-based protein sources such as soy, beans and peas.

 Women with PCOS want healthy fats that have omega-3 fatty acids, which help fight inflammation and improve heart health (3).

-These fats include flaxseeds, fish oil supplements, oily fish like tuna or salmon, nuts, and legumes.
+These fats include flaxseeds, fish oil supplements, oily fish like tuna or salmon, nuts, legumes and vegetable oil.

 For women with PCOS, fruits and vegetables should form the bulk of their diet because they are rich in antioxidants.